vanpariyar/vanpariyar.github.io/content/blog/2023-10-14-how-to-customize-the-render-callback-for-a-wordpress-block copy.md

 You can use the `register_block_type_args` filter to customize the render callback for any block that is registered with WordPress.
 This can be a useful way to create custom block layouts and effects.

 Thanks For Reading 🙏

+> This articles is generated Manually from generative AI, But carefully reviewed by Me personally.
+Please let me know if you found any issues, in comment section below.

 {{< footer-donation >}}